-Nunzio di Stefano was born in 1954 in Cagnano Amiterno, L’Aquila.
-He studied at the Fine Arts Academy of Rome, taking his diploma on the course held by Toti Scialoja.
-In 1973 he set up a studio at the former Cerere Pasta Factory, in the Roman quarter of San Lorenzo, where Bruno Ceccobelli, Gianni Dessì, Giuseppe Gallo, Piero Pizzi Cannella and Marco Tirelli would also work.
+In 1973 he opened a studio in the former Cerere pasta factory in the Roman district of San Lorenzo, where Bruno Ceccobelli, Gianni Dessì, Giuseppe Gallo, Piero Pizzi Cannella and Marco Tirelli also worked.

 After his first solo show in 1981 at the Galleria Spatia in Bolzano, in 1984 he exhibited a selection of large plaster sculptures at the Galleria L’Attico in Rome, an important solo exhibition curated by Giuliano Briganti.
 In the same year, Achille Bonito Oliva organised the collective exhibition Ateliers, which focused on the artists living in San Lorenzo.

 Nunzio’s first American exhibition took place in 1985 at the Annina Nosei Gallery in New York.
 It was a defining moment that opened doors to collectors and the market, and contributed to the international diffusion of his expressive language.